 The Salt Lake Valley Landfill produces a high quality, certified compost product that has undergone rigorous testing.
-Check out our quick reference guide or our complete test results.
+Check out our quick reference guide.

 Compost is an organic product created through the controlled decomposition of biodegradable materials.
 As the materials decompose, they reach a high temperature of up to 160 degrees Fahrenheit, which significantly reduces pathogens and occurrence of weed seeds.
 Compost is typically used as a soil amendment and contributes to plant nutrients.

 Green waste, including tree branches, grass clippings and leaves are placed in windrows, turned, and composted for about 12 weeks.
 During the 12-week process, windrows are turned 5-7 times, ensuring organic materials reach a temperature of at least 132 degrees for 15 days.
 These high temperatures ensure that any weed seeds or unwanted pathogens are killed off.